Capability precedes understanding

 In this new world where anyone can code, what matters more than anything is the judgement on what to code.
 When anyone can use AI, what matters most is how you use it.

 And the ultimate unit of responsibility is the individual.
 You.
 And me.
 Not market forces.
-Not US-China geopolitical forces like in The 2028 Global Intelligence Crisis.
 Individuals.

 Controlled burn